syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/Getting-Started.md

                     Comments = "Long sleep during winter season", ProgramStartTime = new DateTime(2016, 6, 3, 1, 0, 0),
                     ProgramEndTime = new DateTime(2016, 6, 3, 2, 0, 0)
-             },
-             new ScheduleData {
-                    ProgramName = "Aestivation",
-                    Comments = "Sleeping in hot season",
-                    ProgramStartTime = new DateTime(2016, 6, 4, 3, 0, 0),
-                    ProgramEndTime = new DateTime(2016, 6, 4, 4, 0, 0)
              }
            };
            return data;